SnowpackNetworkOverlay/Snowpack-Use-Cases/Use-Case-2-Tor-Browser/README.md

 ```
 docker compose build --no-cache
 ```
-***If you prefer building the image separately so that you could name it for example, use the following command :***
+***If you prefer building the image separately, for example for naming purposes, use the following command :***
 ```
 docker build -t torbrowser .
 ```